 What is the estimated cost of renting an apartment?

-Housing costs vary greatly throughout the U.S. Generally, it is more expensive to live in large populated urban areas, like New York or San Francisco, and less expensive to reside in rural regions.
+Housing costs vary greatly throughout the U.S. Generally, it is more expensive to live in highly-populated urban areas, like New York or San Francisco, and less expensive to reside in suburban or rural regions.
 Ask your employer what the average cost of housing might be in the area, and check out online listings in the area to get a sense of the average costs.

 How long does it take to secure housing?